-Lincoln Elementary School will be participating in School Wide Title I this year.
+Pana Elementary School is a schoolwide Title I School.
 Title I is a program designed to assist students with their reading and math skills.
 Help is also given to students who have trouble with organization and keeping assignments up to date.
-Because Lincoln is now a School Wide Title I school, staff will be available to work with any student that has a need in those areas.
-Parents may call Lincoln Elementary School if they are interested in receiving more information about this service.
+Because Pana Elementary School is a School Wide Title I school, staff will be available to work with any student that has a need in those areas.
+Parents may call Pana Elementary School if they are interested in receiving more information about this service.